Article

 Learn the Finite Element Method (FEM)

-The new course program from IEEE Educational Activities, Finite Element Method for Photonics, provides a comprehensive and up-to-date account of FEM in photonics devices, with an emphasis on practical, problem-solving applications and real-world examples.
-Engineers will come away from this program with an understanding of how mathematical concepts translate to computer code finite element-based methods.
+The new course program from IEEE Educational Activities, Finite Element Method for Photonics, provides a comprehensive and up-to-date account of FEM in photonics devices.
+It emphasizes practical, problem-solving applications and real-world examples.
+Engineers will gain an understanding of how mathematical concepts translate to computer code finite element-based methods.

 Connect with an IEEE Content Specialist today to learn how to get access to this program for your organization.